Micheal-Slade/targets-project-template/README.md

 A reproducible pipeline template that can be cloned and set you up into an analytical workflow within minutes.

+1. Clone or download a zip file of this repo.
+2. If you are using VSCode as the folder to your workspace and if you are using RStudio you can open the project using the `.Rproj` file in the workspace.
+3. Run `renv::restore` then run `renv::snapshot` to update your lockfile.

+That's all you will need to get started and you can begin building your Reproducible Analytical Pipeline (RAP)

 ## What's set up for you

 1. The project comes with the following packages in place